shfunc/hud-python/environments/README.md

 ## Phase 5 – Automated Iteration with *cursor-mcp*

-[`cursor-mcp`](https://github.com/hud-evals/cursor-mcp) turns the edit → build → restart → test loop into a single key-press and adds a *Cursor Agent* that can drive the whole workflow for you.
-The agent reads the MCP spec, your code, and the live server state, then proposes fixes or new tests – it’s like having an autonomous pair-programmer focused purely on environment quality.
+[`cursor-mcp`](https://github.com/hud-evals/cursor-mcp) turns the edit → build → restart → test loop into a single key-press and adds tools to Cursor Agent that can drive the whole workflow for you.
+The agent reads the MCP spec, your code, and the live server state, then proposes fixes or new tests on its own.
+It then has access to the MCP tools the environment provides, enabling it to test all functionality, which completes the iteration loop.

 1. Add an entry to `.cursor/mcp.json`: